Table of Contents

 1. Download an Arizona Medical Power of Attorney Sample

-2. The Basics: What is an Arizona Medical Power of Attorney
+2. What is an Arizona Medical Power of Attorney

 Your agent will ensure that your healthcare desires are represented and decisions regarding your medical care are made with your best interests and personal values in mind.
 Completing a Health Care Power of Attorney form will answer these important questions if you become unable to communicate your wishes:

 - Who will carry out my medical choices after I am unable to do so?

 - What types of treatment do I want – and not want – to receive?

 - Will my moral, religious, and other beliefs be followed with regard to my treatment?

 In order to fully understand your Arizona Health Care Power of Attorney, it’s important to be aware of a few key terms as defined in A.R.S. § 36-3201: